J-Walker-Git/J-Walker-Git/README.md

 ### 🛡️ OPERATOR PROFILE

-> **"I have spent the past two decades Designing, building and maintaining the Openreach telecommunications network.
+> **"I have spent the past two decades designing, building, and maintaining the Openreach telecommunications network.
 Now, I am specialising in defending the very networks I helped build."**

 My transition from a career in telecommunications to defensive cyber operations gives me a ground-up understanding of packet transit, hardware vulnerabilities, and enterprise infrastructure.
-My long term aim is **GRC (Governance, Risk, and Compliance)**— having a respect for policies and procedures my future goal is to ensure companies operate strictly to correct security standards.
+My long-term aim is GRC (Governance, Risk, and Compliance)—having a deep respect for policies and procedures, my future goal is to ensure companies operate strictly to the correct security standards.

 ---